 Definitions:

-Because we did the concept diagrams first, most terms are already available in the glossary.
+Refer to the glossary.

 Supporting Information: Supporting Information provides additional information to help better understand the intent of a model element and specifically for a requirement or requirement group.
-This information can include items such as an introductions, one or more goals, a reference to further readings, justification, rationales, examples, diagrams, pictures, graphs, tables, etc.
+This information can include items such as an introduction, one or more goals, a reference to further readings, justification, rationale, examples, diagrams, pictures, graphs, tables, etc.

 2. Verification.

-2.1 Verification objectives.
-The SysML v2 specification shall provide the capability to model the verification objectives.

 2.2 Verification case.
 The SysML v2 specification shall provide the capability to model a verification case to verify that one or more requirements are satisfied by a unit under verification.

+2.2.1 Verification objectives.
+The verification case shall include verification objectives to be implemented by the verification activities.

-2.2.1 Verification success criteria.
-The verification case shall include the criteria used to evaluate whether the requirements are satisfied.
+2.2.2 Verification success criteria.
+The verification case shall include the criteria used to evaluate whether the verification objectives are met and the requirements are satisfied.

-2.2.2.
+2.2.3.
 Verification methods.
 The verification case shall define the methods used to verify the requirements, including inspection, analysis, demonstration, and test.

-2.2.3 Verification activities and results.
-The verification case shall include the activities to collect and evaluate the verification data, and the verification results that are output from the activities.
+2.2.4 Verification activity.
+The verification case shall include the activities to collect and output the verification data, and the verification results that are output from the activities.

-2.3 Verification system.
+2.2.4 Verification evaluation activity.
+The verification case shall include the activities to evaluate the verification data and the verification success criteria to generate a verification result of how well the requirements are satisfied (e.g., pass/fail/unverified).2.3 Verification system.
 The SysML v2 specification shall provide the capability to model the system and associated environment that is used to verify the unit under verification.
 (Note: the verification system may include verification elements that are combinations of operational and simulated hardware, software, people, and facilities.)

 2.4 Verification relationships.